Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Learning Upper Bound over Product Spaces

-The first term in the RHS is at most $\eps$ by item (2) above and the second term is at most $2\eps$ as we argued in the previous paragraph.
-Finally, adding up the failure probabilities of steps (2) and (5), we conclude that \Alg{learner} produces $h$ satisfying $\Pr_{x \sim \mu}[h(x) \neq f(x)] \leq 3\eps$ with probability at least $1-3\delta$. \end{proof}
+The first term in the RHS is at most $\eps$ by item (2) above and the second term is at most $10\eps$ as we argued in the previous paragraph.
+Finally, adding up the failure probabilities of steps (2) and (5), we conclude that \Alg{learner} produces $h$ satisfying $\Pr_{x \sim \mu}[h(x) \neq f(x)] \leq 11\eps$ with probability at least $1-3\delta$.
+Therefore, running \Alg{learner} with rescaled inputs $\eps' = \eps/11$ and $\delta' = \delta/3$ yields the theorem as stated. \end{proof}